EarthByte/pyBacktrack/docs/pybacktrack_backtrack.rst

-             This can happen if the actual present-day subsidence is quite deep and the stretching factor required to achieve this subsidence would be unrealistically large and result in a pre-rift crustal thickness (equal to the stretching factor multiplied by the actual present-day crustal thickness) that exceeds typical lithospheric thicknesses.
+             This can happen if the actual present-day subsidence is quite deep and the stretching factor required to achieve this subsidence would be unrealistically large and result in a pre-rift crustal thickness (equal to the stretching factor multiplied by the actual present-day crustal thickness) that exceeds typical lithospheric thicknesses (125km).
 In this case the stretching factor is clamped to avoid this but, as a result, the modeled subsidence is not as deep as the actual subsidence.

 The default present-day crustal thickness grid :ref:`bundled <pybacktrack_reference_bundle_data>` inside ``backtrack`` is a